-On October 15, 2009, T-Mobile Northeast, Inc. (T-Mobile) applied to the Connecticut Siting Council (Council) for a Certificate of Environmental Compatibility and Public Need (Certificate) for the construction, maintenance and operation of a wireless telecommunications facility to be located at 387 Shore Road in the Town of Old Lyme, Connecticut.
-T-Mobile is seeking to develop a facility on property owned by Gregory Benoit, which contains a laundromat.
-This proposed tower in Docket No. 392 is known as the "Laundromat Site."
-To further improve coverage in Old Lyme, T-Mobile also filed applications for two other towers: Docket No. 391, known as "the Self-Storage Site" located at 232 Shore Road, Old Lyme; and Docket No. 393, "the Commercial Complex Site" located at 61-1 Buttonball Road to further improve coverage in Old Lyme.
+On October 15, 2009, T-Mobile Northeast, Inc. (T-Mobile) applied to the Connecticut Siting Council (Council) for a Certificate of Environmental Compatibility and Public Need (Certificate) for the construction, maintenance and operation of a wireless telecommunications facility to be located at 61-1 Buttonball Road in the Town of Old Lyme, Connecticut.
+T-Mobile is seeking to develop a facility on property owned by Ron Swaney, LLC, which contains a commercial storage complex.
+This proposed tower in Docket No. 393 is otherwise known as the "Commercial Complex Site."
+To further improve coverage in Old Lyme, T-Mobile also filed applications for two other towers known as Docket No. 391, "the Self-Storage Site" located at 232 Shore Road; and Docket No. 392, "the Laundromat Site" located at 387 Shore Road, Old Lyme

-T-Mobile's objective for the proposed facility in this area is to provide coverage to existing gaps along the shore line and the Amtrak rail line, as well as on Route 156, Connecticut Road, Oak Ridge Drive, and Hatchetts Point Road just south of Interstate 95.
-The Town of Old Lyme (Town) and Mary Staley both participated as parties in this proceeding.
+T-Mobile's objective for the proposed facility is to provide coverage for existing gaps along the shore line and the Amtrak rail line, as well as on Route 156 and Buttonball Road.
+The Town of Old Lyme (Town) participated as a Party in the proceeding, and the Black Hall Club participated as an Intervenor.

-T-Mobile established a search ring for its target service area on or about July 24, 2008.
-T-Mobile's search area was centered at the intersection of Old Cart Path Road and the Amtrak rail line and had a radius of approximately 0.2 miles.
-T-Mobile identified six existing structures suitable for telecommunications use within a four-mile radius of the proposed location.
-T-Mobile is already co-located at four of these structures.
-The remaining two sites would not meet T-Mobile's coverage objectives because they are too far away.
+T-Mobile established a search ring for its target service area on or about July 17, 2008.
+T-Mobile's search area was centered at the intersection of Buttonball Road and the Amtrak rail line and had a radius of approximately 0.2 miles.
+T-Mobile identified nine existing structures suitable for telecommunications use within a four-mile radius of the proposed location.
+T-Mobile is already co-located at four of these sites.
+The remaining five sites would not meet T-Mobile's coverage objectives because they are too far away.

-T-Mobile also investigated a raw land site.
-This site has no natural screening for a tower.
-In addition, the existing building is too low to allow coverage via co-location.
-T-Mobile also considered co-location at an SBA facility that was originally proposed for 14 Cross Lane, Old Lyme.
+T-Mobile also investigated a raw land site, but the property owner was not interested is leasing a location for a tower.
+T-Mobile also considered co-locating on a SBA facility that was originally proposed for 14 Cross Lane, Old Lyme.
 This site is no longer available.
-T-Mobile also considered co-locating on Amtrak's catenary structures, but found that Amtrak does not allow telecommunications co-locations on these structures.
+T-Mobile also considered co-location on Amtrak's catenary structures, but found that Amtrak does not allow telecommunications co-locations on its structures.